klausi/klau.si/content/blog/2025-01-23-security-advisory-nextjs-redirects/index.md

 export default nextConfig;
 ```

 The problem is the `:path` placeholder.
-There must always be a slash `/` before the colon.
+There must be a slash `/` before the colon.

 ## Attack